teodesian/App-Prove-Elasticsearch/README.md

 * Env     - Specify a vversion string as $ENV{TESTSUITE_AUTHOR}
 * As usual, subclass away and load custom classes via `prove -Pblamer=MyClassName

+You can override test global statuses in the event of environmental failures, etc by printing a status like so:

+% mark_status=SKIP

+Inside the test.

+If you use the status DISCARD, the test result will simply be omitted and not uploaded to the index.